rajaraodv/CheckIn/README.md

 #How It Works

-1. The event organizer logs in to Salesforce using Native SDK's OAuth flow.
+Step 1.
+The event organizer logs in to Salesforce using Native SDK's OAuth flow.
 <p align='center'>
   <img src="https://raw2.github.com/rajaraodv/CheckIn/master/pics/oauthLogin.png"/ style='height:400px'>

-2. Organizer is presented with a list of Campaigns.
+Step 2.
+Organizer is presented with a list of Campaigns.
 Organizer can also search for Campaigns.
 <p align='center'>
   <img src="https://raw2.github.com/rajaraodv/CheckIn/master/pics/campaignsList.png"/ style='height:400px'>

-3. The app opens up "Look Up" screen as a modal **without back-button**. i.e. Users can search using their email but can't go back to step 2.
+Step 3.
+The app opens up "Look Up" screen as a modal **without back-button**. i.e. Users can search using their email but can't go back to step 2.
 Event organizers have to logout and re-login if they have to change campaigns.

 <p align='center'>
   <img src="https://raw2.github.com/rajaraodv/CheckIn/master/pics/lookUp.png"/ style='height:400px'>

-4. Attendees can self checkin.
+Step 4.
+Attendees can self checkin.
 (Clicking **Cancel** will take them back to LookUp screen)

 <p align='center'>
   <img src="https://raw2.github.com/rajaraodv/CheckIn/master/pics/checkInSuccessful.png"/ style='height:400px'>

-5. Registration - New attendees can click on Registrat button in **Look Up** view from step 3 and open up register and checkin screen.
+Step 5.
+Registration - New attendees can click on Registrat button in **Look Up** view from step 3 and open up register and checkin screen.
 This creates them as **Leads**, associates them to the current event and changes their status to **Responded**

   <img src="https://raw2.github.com/rajaraodv/CheckIn/master/pics/registerAndCheckIn.png"/ style='height:400px'>